ArcanaFramework/arcana/docs/source/design_analyses.rst

 ==================

-An great way to contribute to the development of Arcana is to implement new :class:`.Analysis` classes or extend existing ones. :class:`.Analysis` classes are designed to be able to be tailored to meet specific requirements of particular use cases/research studies.
+An great way to contribute to the development of Arcana is to implement new :class:`.Analysis` classes or extend existing ones.
+Analysis classes are designed to be able to be tailored to meet specific requirements of particular use cases/research studies.

-This page builds upon the description of :class:`.Analysis` class design introduced in :ref:`analysis_classes`.
-The basic building blocks of the design are described in detail in the :ref:`column_param_specs`, :ref:`pipeline_builders` and :ref:`analysis_outputs` sections, while more advanced concepts involved in extending existing classes and merging multiple classes into large analsyes are covered in the :ref:`inheritance` and :ref:`subanalyses` sections respectively.
+This page builds upon the description of analysis-class design introduced in :ref:`analysis_classes`.
+The basic building blocks of the design are described in detail in the :ref:`Basics` section, while more advanced concepts involved in extending existing classes and merging multiple classes into large analsyes are covered in the :ref:`Advanced` section.
-Finally, a examples showing all potential features is given in :ref:`comprehensive_example`.
+Finally, examples showing all features in action are given in :ref:`analysis_examples`.

 Basics
 ------

+There are two main components of analysis classes, column specifications (:ref:`column_param_specs`), which define the data to be provided to and derived by the class, and pipeline builder methods (:ref:`pipeline_builders`), which construct the `Pydra workflows <https://pydra.readthedocs.io/en/latest/components.html#workflows>`_ used to generate the derivatives.
+Parameter attributes (:ref:`column_param_specs`) expose key parameters used by the workflow construction and output methods (:ref:`analysis_outputs`) provide a convenient way to include the final steps analyses (e.g. plotting figures) all in the one place.

 .. _column_param_specs: